 Check the power switch on the bottom of your mouse and turn it on.
 The reset button may be found under the power button.
 Now, press and hold the Reset button.
 Hold it for a total of 5 seconds to reset the mouse if one is present.
 To test if the problem has been fixed, try using the mouse.

 2. Why Is My Computer Not Recognizing My Mouse?

 A mouse becomes unresponsive; one of two things is usually to blame: the batteries in the mouse have died (or are dying) and need to be changed, or the drivers for either or both devices have to be updated.

 3. How Do You Unfreeze the Mouse On A Laptop?

 Keep down the Fn key on your keyboard and press the touchpad key (or F7, F8, F9, F5, depending on the laptop manufacturer).
 Move your mouse around to see whether the mouse is still locked on your laptop.

 You've got a problem when your mouse quits reacting to your fingertips.
-The above article is all we have about the error "my mouse stop working."
+The above article is all we have about the error "USB Mouse Not Working Windows 10".
 You can resolve the problem by simply following the steps mentioned above.
 If not, there's a perfect solution for it: Tenorshare 4DDiG with all its advanced technologies and benefits.